 Mellon Full-Time Summer Research Experience

 The Mellon Research Scholars will receive a $3,900 fellowship to conduct a full-time, 10-week research experience (June 4-August 10, 2018) during the summer.
 The faculty mentors will guide the students throughout their summer research projects.
 The Mellon Research Scholars will also attend a weekly lecture series offered by the Office of Undergraduate Research.
 Seminar topics will include employing research ethics, using library resources, and developing a research poster to present at the October 2018 Undergraduate Research Day.

 Fall 2018-Spring 2019

 Mellon Scholars will conduct faculty-mentored senior honors theses or independent study projects during their final academic year.
 The project will either be an expansion of their summer research investigations, or a new inquiry within their discipline.

 A hallmark of the Mellon program is building and cultivating a strong mentor and peer support network for the Scholars.
 To bolster this community, Mellon Research Scholars will participate in the Mellon Prep Program, which includes mentoring by faculty, attending a monthly discussion series, and developing a proposal for potential funding.
 The Mellon Prep administrators will assist the Mellon Research Scholars in finding and applying for nationally competitive scholarships.
 These monthly meetings will include workshops, seminars, writing studios, and social events within the City of Houston.
 The Mellon Research Scholars will meet once each month when participating in the Prep Program.

 How to Apply

 Here is the online Mellon Research Scholars application.
 This online application asks for candidates’ basic biographical information, a résumé, and the completion of three essays.
 One letter of recommendation from a UH professor is also required for a complete application.
-The deadline to apply is Monday, November 13, 2017.
+The deadline to apply has been extended to Monday, December 11, 2017.